DTJF/fbdoc/src/doc/Examples.md

 than checking each type declaration, the parsers in the back-ends just scan the type names and use them to build the documentation.

-fb-doc makes use of this flexibility.
+\Proj makes use of this flexibility.
 It creates new C types named similar to the FB syntax (without any declaration).
 As new type name all FB keywords get mangled in to a single word, separated by underscore characters.
 The C back-end interpretes this word as a type